How to use the command 'puppet agent' (with examples)

 Explanation:

-command uses the settings specified in the puppet.conf
+uses the settings from the default puppet.conf

 Use case 3: Run the agent once in the foreground, then exit